ReScience/ReScience-submission/article/article.md

 ## Predictability decay

 The article stated: "For short-term forecasts of only a few days, most species had a high predictability of R2 = 0.70 – 0.90 (Fig. 2).
 However, the predictability of the species was much reduced when prediction times were extended to 15–30days."
-The reproduced predictabilities, which were calculated from the GAMs, were consistent with these qualitative statements, though were quantitatively different (@fig:prediction_distance).
+The reproduced predictabilities, which were calculated from the GAMs, were consistent with these qualitative statements, and were most often quantitatively similar (@fig:prediction_distance).
 We did not reproduce the predictability estimates for linear models.

 ![Predictability (correlation between predicted and observed abundances) and prediction distance (days) (figure 2 in the original article).
 Reproducted data in red, and data from original publication in black.](figures/prediction_distance.pdf) {#fig:prediction_distance}